QuantEcon/lecture-jax/lectures/markov_asset.md

 One problem with the code above is that we instantiate a matrix of size $N = I \times J \times K$.

-This quickly becomes impossible when $I, J$ and K$ increase.
+This quickly becomes impossible as $I, J, K$ increase.

 Fortunately, JAX makes it possible to solve for the price-dividend ratio without instantiating this large matrix.